Les pêcheurs de perles: Early revivals

 After its opening run, Les pêcheurs was not performed again until 11 years after Bizet's death when, on 20 March 1886, it was presented in Italian at La Scala, Milan.
 After this it received regular stagings in European cities, often with the Italian version of the libretto.
 These revivals, which possibly reflected the growing success of Carmen, were followed by the publication of several versions of the music that incorporated significant differences from Bizet's original.
 In particular the finale was altered, to provide a more dramatic ending—"a grand Meyerbeerian holocaust" according to Dean.
 This revised conclusion included a trio composed by Benjamin Godard.
 These corrupted scores remained the basis of productions for nearly a century.

-The opera received its British premiere on 22 April 1887, at London's Covent Garden, under the title Leila.
+The opera received its British premiere on 22 April 1887, at London's Royal Opera House, Covent Garden, under the title Leila.
 The part of Nadir was sung by Paul Lhérie, the original Don José in the 1875 Carmen.
 Press reactions were muted; The Times's music critic found much of the music incompatible with the exotic setting—the hymn to Brahma was, he suggested, reminiscent of a Lutheran chorale.
 The Observer's reporter found "no trace of genuine inspiration", and drew unfavourable comparisons with Carmen.
-When Covent Garden repeated the production in May 1889 the Princess of Wales and other members of the British royal family were present.
+When Covent Garden repeated the production in May 1889, the Princess of Wales and other members of the British royal family were present.
 The Manchester Guardian's correspondent praised the singers but found that the work "becomes weaker and weaker as it goes on".